Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day1/intro.md

 ---

+---
+Challenge
+>
-Questions for getting started
-(given to small groups on cards)
+>Questions for getting started (given to small groups on cards)

-+ Write examples of 4 programs you know
+> + Write examples of 4 programs you know
-+ What methods do you know to give commands to your computer (e.g. to start a program)
+> + What methods do you know to give commands to your computer (e.g. to start a program)
-+ What is UNIX?
+> + What is UNIX?
 What is a UNIX shell?
 Write a tentative definition.
-+ What do programs do?
+> + What do programs do?
-+ Write a definition of program.
+> + Write a definition of program.
+>
+---

 ## How is going to work